 We are in contact with the USAID Yemen, USAID Washington D.C. and NMSU on the implementation of the project.
-The details of project implementation have been sorted out but transfer of funds to Yemen and U of A needs to be sorted out before we can proceed with the project.
+The details of project implementation have been sorted out but await the transfer of funds to Yemen and University of Arizona before we can proceed with the project.
+Additionally, due to security concerns, guidance was requested from Yemen, but has not been received to date.
+Therefore the implementation of this project is awaiting clearance from the USAID mission in Yemen.

-Following quarter: (April 1-June 30, 2008)
+Following quarter: (July 1-September 30, 2008)